the-teachingRSE-project/competencies/competencies.md

-Because research software engineering is an interface discipline, RSEs are often stronger in topics more commonly encountered in research software contexts (e.g., mathematical and engineering foundations) than in other (e.g., software engineering economics), but they bring a solid level of competence in all software engineering topics.
+Because research software engineering is an interface discipline, RSEs are often stronger in topics more commonly encountered in research software contexts (e.g., mathematical and engineering foundations) than in other (e.g., software engineering economics).
+However, they bring a solid level of competence in all software engineering topics.
 Therefore, RSEs can set and analyse software requirements in the context of open-ended, question-driven research.
 They can design software so that it can sustainably grow, often in an environment of rapid turnover of contributors.
 They are competent in implementing